 As a teenager, Jamie overcame his own giant of substance abuse and believes that sport and hard training changed his life and gave him a reason for living, as told in his autobiography “Determination”.

 Jamie believes that "exercise can literally save your life and the body follows where the mind leads."
 Jamie inspires people to believe in themselves and face the giants in their lives through motivational talks about the life-changing power of sport and the secrets of accessing superhuman strength.
-We hope he inspires you to join us too!

 A MESSAGE FROM THE KARIEGA FAMILY

 Kariega Game Reserve is a family-owned and operated Big 5 game reserve in South Africa's Eastern Cape.
 Our sustainable ecotourism enterprise is a delicate balance between commercial stability, community collaboration, wildlife management and conservation.
 Along with our Kariega Foundation, we have created support for our people, animals and environment for over 30 years.